 The Infamous Leak Proof Roof?

-That really says a lot, however the jury is still out out this.
+That really says a lot, however, the jury is still out this.
 The original design of these roofs was to be a more reasonable option for businesses and homeowners alike when it came to being faced with the ever daunting need to have their roofs replaced.
 The design of these roof coatings is a simple one nonetheless ingenious.
-The nature of these roofing systems is to cover the existing roofing with a completely seamless, watertight, highly reflective, and very strong surface ensuring that the roof will not leak while helping to reduce the overall temperature of the building through lowering the roof temperature itself but also deliver the longevity and structural integrity that consumers will rave about for years to come.
+The nature of these roofing systems is to cover the existing roofing with a completely seamless, watertight, highly reflective, and very strong surface ensuring that the roof will not leak while helping to reduce the overall temperature of the building by lowering the roof temperature itself but also deliver the longevity and structural integrity that consumers will rave about for years to come.

 Can I Use Cool Roofing On My Roof?

 The answer is most always yes!
 There are many types of roofing that can be updated and re-coated with these new “Cool White Roof” coatings.
 Generally speaking the slope of the roof would dictate the systems that would work best for the specific pitch of your roof.

 Here is s quick rundown of the different roof slopes and what they are:

 - Low Slope: 2:12-4:12

 The formula used to define slop or pitch of roofing is as follows: